blunttester/test1bluntinstr/plugins/email-customizer-for-woocommerce/readme.txt

 - **Gap:** Add a gap between other elements and define its height, border details, and background color.

+- **Social:** Insert the social icons and add your social accounts in the email template.
+Add icon URL, edit icon details, change the background color & image of the social icon.

+- **Button:** Create user interactivity on your emails by adding buttons.
+Customize the button properties like button content, font family, border details, padding, and much more.

+- **Gif:** Make your email alive by adding a gif element to the template.
+You can edit the related details of the gif from its properties.

 = ☞ WooCommerce Elements =
+- **Header:** The header element lets you add a header section to your email template.
+Edit the header details from the header properties.

+- **Customer Details:** The customer element adds the customer details in the email template.
+You can edit all the properties of the element like text size, color, alignment, padding, background, and a lot more.

+- **Order:** The Order element lets you insert the order details in the email template.
+You can customize the order table details from the properties of the element.

 - **Billing Details:** Display the billing details in your email template by separately customizing the heading and details part.
 You can edit the text color, size, border details, etc of the billing details.

 - **Shipping Details:** Display the shipping details in your email template by customizing their properties like size, color, alignment, and a lot more.

+- **Downloadable Product:** The plugin lets you show the downloadable product data in your email template.

 = ☞ WooCommerce Hooks =
-Add the hooks provided by WooCommerce like email header, order details, order table, order meta, customer details, etc..
-You can add the required hooks to your email template based on your needs.
+Add the hooks provided by WooCommerce like email header, order details, order table, order meta, customer details, etc. You can add the required hooks to your email template based on your needs.

 == 💎💎 Premium Features ==
 The premium version of the [Email Customizer for WooCommerce](https://www.themehigh.com/product/woocommerce-email-customizer/?utm_source=wordpress&utm_medium=referral&utm_content=tracking) plugin comes with a wide number of features and several customization options.
-It includes features like adding **background images, configuring background and border properties, WPML compatibility, custom hooks, and so on**.
+It includes features like **configuring background and border properties, WPML compatibility, adding custom hooks, and so on**.

 You can check out the demo for a more detailed overview of the features.
-[Demo - Email Template Builder](https://flydemos.com/wecm/wp-admin/?utm_source=wordpress&utm_medium=referral&utm_content=tracking)
+[Demo - Email Template Builder](https://flydemos.com/wecm/?utm_source=wordpress&utm_medium=referral&utm_content=tracking)

 = ☞ More Columns =
 The pro version of the Email customizer plugin lets you add multiple column layouts.
 Also, you can increase the number of columns based on your preference.

-= ☞ More Elements =
+= ☞ Custom Hooks =
-Using the plugin's premium version, you can add elements like social share icons, buttons, gifs, and much more to the email template.
+Using this option, the users can display the shortcode from third-party plugins and add dynamic content to your email template.

-= ☞ WooCommerce Elements & Hooks =
-With the Email customizer plugin, you can include the WooCommerce elements such as email header, order details, customer details, etc. Moreover, it lets you add static and dynamic content using the custom hook.

-= ☞ Edit Elements =
+= ☞ More Customization Options =
-Define the border details, padding details, background color, etc for each email template element.
+Customize the background image properties, border details, and padding details for each element of your email template.

-= ☞ More Customization =
-The plugin provides different customization options for the elements in the template.
-You can define the font details, upload a background image, set the image's size & position, and perform many other customizations on the template.

 = ☞ WPML Compatibility =
-With the WPML compatibility feature, you can design the email templates in multiple languages.
+With the WPML compatibility feature, you can design email templates in multiple languages.

+= ☞ Import & Export =
+The Email customizer plugin lets you export the created email templates from your store to another site.
+While exporting, you can copy the mapping (to which email status is the template assigned) and the subject of the respective email template.
+These settings can be quickly imported to your site.

+= ☞ Compatibility =
+The Email customizer for the WooCommerce plugin is compatible with YITH WooCommerce Gift Cards and Woocommerce Order Status Manager plugin.

+= ☞ Additional Placeholders =
+The premium version of the plugin includes more placeholders like order-related, billing-related, and shipping-related placeholders.

 --------------------------------------------
 *Make more customisations to your WooCommerce transactional mails by upgrading to the Premium version.
 For the complete list of features, Please visit [Email Customizer for WooCommerce](https://www.themehigh.com/product/woocommerce-email-customizer/?utm_source=wordpress&utm_medium=referral&utm_content=tracking) plugin's official page.*